editorconfig/editorconfig-qtcreator/README.md

     make
     make install

-Instead of using the environment variables you can specify QTCREATOR_SOURCES and IDE_BUILD_TREE on the qmake command line.
+Instead of using the environment variables you can specify `QTCREATOR_SOURCES` and `IDE_BUILD_TREE` on the qmake command line.

-Additionally you can specify USE_USER_DESTDIR=yes, so that the plugin is installed in the users plugin folder for direct use with the next run of QtCreator.
-QtCreator option -noload EditorConfig can be used to suppress the load of the plugin, for the case that something goes wrong.
+Additionally you can specify `USE_USER_DESTDIR=yes`, so that the plugin is installed in the users plugin folder for direct use with the next run of QtCreator.
+QtCreator option `-noload EditorConfig` can be used to suppress the load of the plugin, for the case that something goes wrong.

 ## Supported properties